CCurl/Forth_C/README.md

 primitives.
 See "Shared.h" for that list of built-in functionality.
 The run() function in "PCForth.cpp" is the implementation of the virtual CPU loop.

-To get the initial code image into the VM, I created a simple, Forth-like assembler.
+To get the initial code image into the VM, I created a simple, Forth-like compiler/assembler.
 It generates an in-memory image of the VM's desired initial state from the -i:<fn> file.
-It also disassembles the VM into a file named by -o:<fn>.
+It also creates a listing file in the file named by -o:<fn>.
 A casual inspection of the disassembly will show that the entire system is just a Forth dictionary.

 There are 2 versions of the compiler: one with the dictionary and code separated, the other with them